jonwho/dotfiles/README.md

 npm install -g babel-eslint
 npm install -g eslint-plugin-react
 ```

+# Using vim-slime
+Open up two panes in a window (if you want REPL side-by-side)
+Open the REPL in the pane you wish to send text to.
+In that pane run `echo $TMUX_PANE` or `tmux run "echo #{pane_id}"` to get the pane id.
+In the pane with your vim editor run `:SlimeConfig` to name your selected pane.
+Then in the following prompt put in the pane id you found from earlier.
+Now highlight the text you want to REPL then press <C-c><C-c> to send it over.
+Friggin' cool!
+Works really well for CoffeeScript, Ruby, OCaml, Python, Elixir. :toocool:

 # TODO
 * Make script less sucky e.g. remove fatal warnings